 |Vintage Pulp||Jul 15 2009|

 We love this cover for Anita Loos’ 1925 novel of ambition and materialism Gentlemen Prefer Blondes.
 Brilliantly rendered by Earle Bergey, the so-called gentlemen here are leering caricatures evincing monstrous thirst for the beautiful young blonde.
-The book became a bestseller, and twenty-three years later a film with Marilyn Monroe and Jane Russell.
+The book became a bestseller and, twenty-three years later, a film with Marilyn Monroe and Jane Russell.
 The book’s cover image helped establish Bergey’s reputation as an illustrator without peer, and more than eighty years later it’s one of the most common pulp images on the internet.
 As a bonus we’ve posted one of his Gay Book Magazine covers below, and you can see it sports an identical motif.
 In addition, below that, we have the American poster for Gentlemen Prefer Blondes, because the film opened in the U.S. today in 1958.
-We’ll post more Bergey art later, and also talk about Anita Loos, who lived a turbulent, thoroughly pulp-worthy life.
+We’ll post more Bergey art later, and also revisit Anita Loos.